maurits150/simploo/README.md

 diagonal:register()

 -------------
--- File 2
+-- Syntax 2
--- Writting using a more traditional syntax
+-- looks more like other languages
 -------------

 namespace "math.geometry.shapes"